Franklin Pierce: 14th President

 President Franklin Pierce

-Franklin Pierce was elected as the 14th President of the United States of America from 1853-1857 when slavery was still strong.
+Franklin Pierce was elected as the 14th President of the United States of America and served from 1853-1857 when slavery was still strong.
 He was thought to be soft towards the South, despite having been a Northerner.
 He became known as a "doughface," because people felt his opinion was easily molded like a piece of bread dough by those who supported slavery.

 Franklin was born on November 23, 1804 in Hillsborough, New Hampshire to his parents Benjamin Pierce and Anna Kendrick Pierce.
 His father fought in the American Revolution and became the state's senator.
 His mother suffered from both alcoholism and depression.
 These were vices that he would struggle with as well, due to many heartbreaks he experienced.